Blog

 A paradox haunts modern cloud security: organizations deploy more security tools than ever before, yet cloud breaches continue escalating in frequency and severity.
-The 2023 State of Cloud Security report reveals that enterprises use an average of 45 different cloud security tools, yet 83% experienced cloud security incidents in the past year.
+Research from 2025 reveals that enterprises now manage an average of 76 distinct security tools, yet 83% experienced cloud security incidents in the past year.
 This disconnect between tool quantity and security outcomes suggests fundamental flaws in how organizations approach cloud protection.

 The Tool Proliferation Problem